melaniesigrid/studio_ghibli/README.md

 ## Acknowledgments

 - Hat tip to all of my code reviewers and partners at Microverse, for your support, advice and inspiration.
-To the creators of the Studio Ghibli API, and Nelson Sawka for his design on Behance.
+To the creators of the Studio Ghibli API.
+Made according to design guidelines by [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29).

 ## 📝 License